Bridging Cultures and UCIS Outreach Websites

 Taylor Allderdice High School in Pittsburgh has donated to REES a collection of Russian grammar and literature books (including many in the original Russian) that were previously used in the school's Russian language program.
 These books are available for free lending to educators and Russian language learners.
 The list of titles may be downloaded in PDF or MS Excel format.

-This resource section is based on a workshop for high school teachers led by REES Outreach Coordinator Gina Peirce at Gateway Senior High School in Monroeville, PA.
+This resource section is based on a workshop for high school teachers led by REES Assistant Director Gina Peirce at Gateway Senior High School in Monroeville, PA.
 The workshop was part of a countywide professional development day organized by the Allegheny Intermediate Unit for teachers throughout Allegheny County, PA.

 Participants were introduced to several works of Russian literature that can be used in the high school or college classroom to illustrate the effects exerted on the lives of ordinary Russians by major historical events of the 20th century, from the 1917 Bolshevik Revolution to the Stalinist terror and the extensive “gulag” (prison camp) system.
 Excerpts of works by Boris Pasternak, Mikhail Zoshchenko, and Aleksandr Solzhenitsyn were discussed.
 View the Power Point presentation used at this workshop, including complete bibliographical information.